What Is WOVR in QLD? Written-Off Selling Rules & How to Do a WOVI Check

 - Be upfront in your ad.
 Say it’s on the WOVR.

-- Show how photos of damage and receipts for repairs.
+- Show photos of the previous damage and receipts for repairs.

 - Mention if it passed a WOVI or roadworthy.